jkeohan/rctr-2-14-22/w20d19/react-and-shopify.md

 Looking at the example it's clear the **AppProvider** wraps the parent level **Page** Component and is also provided an **i18n** prop that is passed some configuration options.

-We won't concern ourselves just yet with the **i18n** prop but let's import the provider so we can start working with the Form.
+We won't concern ourselves just yet with the **i18n** prop for now, but let's import the provider so we can start working with the Form.

 To do this we will import the **AppProvider** into **App** and render it as the top level Component.